Newspaper apologizes to family for not publishing mother's anti-Trump obit

 “Her passing was hastened by her continued frustration with the Trump administration," the obit said.

-But the paper balked and said it wouldn't run the submitted obit unless the Trump line was removed.
-The family said no.
+The paper balked and said it wouldn't run the submitted obit unless the Trump line was removed.

 "It had never occurred to us that this would be an issue," Duff said of her mom's afterlife swipe at Trump.
 "We thought it was just one more element of who she was.
 She was not shy about it."